-To properly appreciate this tasty holiday tradition, we talked with expert and longtime latke enthusiast Amy Kritzer, cookbook author and blogger behind What Jew Wanna Eat.
+To properly appreciate this tasty holiday tradition, we talked to expert and longtime latke enthusiast Amy Kritzer in 2019.
+Kritzer is a cookbook author and blogger behind What Jew Wanna Eat.
 Like many in the Jewish community, she's been eating latkes as long as she can remember.

 "We always eat them for Hanukkah, even though they're delicious all year," Kritzer says.
 "It's definitely something we look forward to making.
 I usually make them with my bubbe — my grandma — and my mom.
 It's our family tradition."

 Today, latkes are synonymous with Hanukkah, but it wasn't always that way.
 The tradition traces back to 14th century Italy.
 According to "The Encyclopedia of Jewish Food," Italian Rabbi Kalonymus ben Kalonymus introduced Italian potato pancakes into Jewish tradition by including them in a poem about Hanukkah in the early 1300s.

 A century later, when the Spanish expelled Jews from Sicily in the late 1400s, those in exile took southern Rome's sweet ricotta cheese pancakes — known as traditional cassola in Rome — to the Jewish community in northern Italy.
 These pancakes combined two traditional Jewish food types: fried (for the Jewish tradition of oil) and dairy, and thus, the Hanukkah staple was born.
 Over time, the latke transitioned from cheese to potato, and as PBS reports, the potato latkes gained steam in 1800s Eastern Europe because potatoes were both cheap and plentiful.